bpgit503/SyncSpace/README.md

 # Admin Story

 As an Admin
-I want to be able to add user (Clients and Trainers) to the system.
+I want to be able to add user (Clients and Trainers) to the database.
 I want to be able to read user (Clients and Trainers) entries I want to update user (Clients and Trainers) entries
 I want to be able to delete user (Clients and Trainers) entries